Student Endowment Awards

 - Students may receive only one award in an award year and must identify the funds (Awards) for which they wish to apply.

 - The major professor/advisor of applicants must supply confirmation of graduate student standing.

 - There are no restrictions on how the awards can be spent from the General Endowment, Boesel/Sanderson, Simpson, or Systematics funds, but it is assumed that disbursements will be directly related to research leading to student degree programs, including travel to the SFS meeting.
 Funds from the Americas, Fellows, and Peterson funds must be used to support travel to the SFS meeting (i.e. recipients must attend the SFS meeting that year and give a presentation related to their research).

 - Basic applicant information.
 Note: non-students applying for the Systematics award do not need to complete the degree program information.

-- One-page description of your research or proposed research uploaded as a PDF.
+- One-page description of your research or proposed research uploaded as a PDF, DOC, or DOCX.
 Please see the instructions in the link below for the one-page description and follow the formatting guidelines.

 Applications must be submitted electronically on the SFS website using the link below.

 If you experience any technical difficulties in submitting your application, please contact the web editor (firstname.lastname@example.org).